tamamatammy/blockchain-developer-bootcamp-final-project/README.md

 2. Dapp Demonstration https://www.loom.com/share/1534f9252aa74446abcfe97090dd591a

 ## Network
-I used Kovan Testnet https://kovan.etherscan.io/, but since no contracts deployment is performed via dApp, it should be able to use any testnet
+I used Kovan Testnet https://kovan.etherscan.io/, but since contracts deployment is performed via dApp, it should be able to use any testnet.
+Due to the nature of the app, the contract has to be deployed by the individual themselves

 ## Directory Structure
 1. Main contract solidity code in in the contracts folder